-How to fix a leaking dam?
+How do you fix a leaking dam?

 How much water does a dam lose to evaporation?